integritee-network/sgx-setup/README.md

 More information / ways to check for FLC support can be found directly on the [intel homepage](https://www.intel.com/content/www/us/en/support/articles/000057420/software/intel-security-products.html).

-# Intel sgx driver not available anymore
+# Intel SGX driver not available anymore
 If the system was updated (for example due to a restart), it may be that the intel sgx driver is not reloaded and no sgx-device is available anymore.

 The kernel version can be checked with: